 Support the Strategic Plan by offering integrated audits across a wide selection that address the full spectrum of energy solutions, including energy efficiency, demand response, and distributed generation (California Solar Initiative and distributed generation) focusing on customer facilities as defined by each IOU’s market potential and resource availability.

-Provide a focus on the “MUSH” market (municipalities, universities, colleges, schools, and hospitals) to test ideas for deeper energy savings efforts.The continuation of delivering high value audit reports to the customer.
+Provide a focus on the “MUSH” market (municipalities, universities, colleges, schools, and hospitals) to test ideas for deeper energy savings efforts.
+Commercial sub-programs that will address this effort include the Commercial Calculated Incentives, Commercial Deemed Incentives, and Energy Advisor.

+The continuation of delivering high value audit reports to the customer.
 Audit reports will be designed in such a way that they will provide the customer with information which motivates them to implement energy efficiency, demand response and consider renewable generation options.

 Enhance efforts to identify and provide financial analyses focused on deeper energy savings and technologies.
 Identify ways different financial metrics, such as return on investment (ROI) and/or simple payback, can be provided where the values presented have meaning to the customer.